A fully upgraded security camera system can be the best asset available to a home or business owner.

-For the best possible performance out of a modern NVR centric security camera system, the owner will need to use entirely ethernet cabling, not coaxial, and implement IP security cameras.
+For the best possible performance out of a modern NVR centric security camera system, the owner will need to use entirely ethernet cabling, not coaxial, and implement internet protocol cameras.
 While it is possible to convert coaxial cables, such a measure will never produce as much potential as a direct ethernet connection.
 As covered in our previous post concerning the differences between IP cameras and CCTV, a complete overhaul of the wiring is not immediately necessary if the owner has a robust local wireless network.
 The NVR can be directly linked to the router and then wirelessly connected to each IP camera.

 It should be noted that while a wireless security camera system is much more flexible during installation, the connection between each camera and the NVR is not as stable as a wired connection.
 As covered in a post comparing wired versus wireless connections, wired systems will produce a superior result over their entire lifespan and be far more secure comparatively.
 Wireless systems are easier to install and save on cost, but they are not as effective.
 The best overall result when concerning an NVR upgrade will come out of the application of Ethernet cabling and the use of IP security cameras.